wikimedia/wikipedia-ios/README.md

 > **Homebrew and many other tools require the Xcode command line tools, which can be installed by running `xcode-select --install` on newer versions of OS X. They can also be installed via Xcode or downloaded from the [Apple Developer downloads page](https://developer.apple.com/downloads) on older versions of OS X.**

+### Carthage

+`brew install carthage`

+We use [Carthage](https://github.com/Carthage/Carthage) as our dependency manager.
+It is required to build the project.
+After installing carthage, (or running `scripts/setup`) you should be able to build & run in Xcode. `scripts/carthage_bootstrap` is run as a build step by Xcode.
+Your first build will take awhile as the dependencies are built.
+Subsequent builds will re-use the prebuilt dependencies.

 ### Clang-Format

 `brew install clang-format`